 By catching these issues early, we can treat them as soon as possible and prevent further injury to your smile.

 Your appointment is the perfect opportunity to ask our dentists any questions about your oral health.
 From product recommendations to advice about oral hygiene, our dentists would be more than happy to help you on the path to a healthier smile.
 Once our dentist has answered all your questions, you’ll be all set.

-At this point, your hygienist may ask you to schedule your next appointment with us so you can get in the routine of receiving preventive care.
-It’s vital that you see one of our dentists at least every 6 months so you can maintain a healthy smile for life.
+At this point, your hygienist may ask you to schedule your next appointment with us so you can get in the routine of receiving preventive dental care.
+It’s vital that you see one of our dentists at least every six months so you can maintain a healthy smile for life.

 Ready to schedule your next teeth cleaning?
 Our dentists in Holland, MI, are accepting new patients and would be more than happy to help you maintain good oral health.
 To schedule an appointment, please call the Lakeshore Dentistry & Implant Center at (616) 399-3946.
 You may also fill out our online contact form and someone from our team will reach out to you soon.